Identity and Goals Statement

 To support and encourage efforts to:

-- Meet or exceed the Metropolitan Council forecast need of 1804 net affordable housing units by 2030, defining “affordable” as housing costing no more than 30% of income for people with incomes at 30%, 50% and 60% of the area average median income (AMI);
+- Meet or exceed the Metropolitan Council goal of 992 new affordable housing units by 2030, defining “affordable” as housing costing no more than 30% of income for households with incomes less than or equal to 80% of the Area Median Income (AMI);

 - Protect tenant rights in Edina;